syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grid-Layout.md

    ![](Grid-Layout_images/Grid-Layout_img4.png)

+ N> The stacked headers will not be generated if those columns are not presented in the `Columns` collection.
+So the stacked headers are depending upon the `Column` collection.
+Before adding stacked headers, make sure that those columns are available in `Columns` collection or underlying datasource of the grid.

 ### Adding Stacked Headers through Code
 The stacked headers can be added through code by using the below method,